 Regional Greenhouse Gas Initiative

-One of the recently created carbon markets is the Regional Greenhouse Gas Initiative (RGGI) – the first mandatory market-based program in the US to reduce greenhouse gas emissions.
-Nine New England and mid-Atlantic states are members including three Chesapeake Bay states: Delaware, New York, and Maryland.
+Virginia is a member of the recently created carbon market called the Regional Greenhouse Gas Initiative (RGGI) – the first mandatory market-based program in the US to reduce greenhouse gas emissions.
+Nine New England and mid-Atlantic states are members, including four Chesapeake Bay states: Delaware, New York, , Maryland, and Virginia.

 All Chesapeake Bay states should join the RGGI or create their own carbon markets because it will help restore the Bay and improve human health.
 Breathing cleaner air is good for us!